NethermindEth/Forta-Agents/Balancer-Bots/Large-BAL-Transfer/README.md

 ## Description

 This bot detects transactions with large BAL transfers.
 Minimum percentage token transfer amount relative to BAL total supply in that network that leads to a finding.
-Threshold currently set to 0% as test.

 The thresholds can be set inside `src/agent.config.ts` file.
+Threshold set to 5%.

 ## Supported Chains